Electronic Funds Transfer (EFT) payments are an alternative payment solution that allow businesses to take payments quickly and securely.

 Credit or debit card payment

-A credit or debit card payment is a type of EFT payment for consumers when paying businesses for goods or services, through a device or a mobile card reader.
+A credit or debit card payment is a type of EFT payment for consumers when paying businesses for goods or services, through a device.
 They can also be used to move money from business bank accounts or to pay bills.

 An electronic alternative to paper checks, eChecks work in similar to a paper check but allow businesses and consumers the ability to use these payments in an increasingly digital world.
 All you need is the routing number and bank account number, and an eCheck transfer can be made.
 You can find out more about eChecks here.